 Companies from different industries around the world have been using RPA (Robotic Process Automation) technologies in their processes to avoid waste and to become more efficient.
 But when we talk about RPA we need to talk about Lean too, assuming that you want to extract the most out of an RPA system.

 Even if you aren’t aware, RPA and Lean walk together to enhance productivity and better performance.
 We will show you how these two systems blend and why they are truly best friends.
 Moreover, we will demonstrate outcomes of the perfect integration between RPA and Lean through the VAREO model.
-Rest assured, you will soon understand why there is no RPA without Lean.
+You will soon understand why there is no RPA without Lean.

 Starting Lean, Becoming RPA